gocs/kroek/README.md

 map interface
     zooms
     clicks a point
-    views over half of the map in the screen including the zoom
+    views over half of the map in the screen: ok

 hud interface
     doesnt move at all